When U.S. blamed Saudi crown prince for role in Khashoggi killing, fake Twitter accounts went to war

 “The case of Khashoggi is already closed with the criminals in jail for what they did,” said a Twitter comment repeatedly posted on Saturday, replying separately to tweets by The Post, Bloomberg News and NBC News.
 Other similar, repetitive comments appeared on tweets by CNN, CBS News and The Los Angeles Times.

-Such tweets were part of broad effort by Saudi accounts, working in both English and Arabic, to shape the public narrative around the role of the crown prince in Khashoggi’s killing, according to researchers.
+Such tweets were part of a broad effort by Saudi accounts, working in both English and Arabic, to shape the public narrative around the role of the crown prince in Khashoggi’s killing, according to researchers.

 Media advocacy group accuses Saudi crown prince, aides of crimes against humanity in Khashoggi death